iterative/dvc.org/content/docs/studio/user-guide/prepare-your-repositories.md

 # Prepare Your Repositories

-Iterative Studio creates [projects] by identifying machine learning models, datasets, metrics and hyperparameters defined in your Git repositories.
+Iterative Studio creates [projects][project] by identifying machine learning models, datasets, metrics and hyperparameters defined in your Git repositories.
 These values can be added to a project in two ways:

 1. **Initialize DVC in your repositories**: You can use [DVC](https://dvc.org/) and Git to version your code, data and models all within your Git